mautic/user-documentation/docs/campaigns/campaign_builder.rst

 .. vale on

 The Campaign Builder provides a blank canvas on which you can build your Campaign workflow.
-A Campaign Builder is made up of conditions, decisions, and actions.
+The Campaign Builder allows the use of conditions, decisions, and actions.
 It enables you to create a simple workflow by dragging and dropping various decisions, actions, and conditions onto a canvas.

 To build your Campaign, perform the following steps: